bhuvan2205/BUY_CART/README.md

 **npm run client**

- To run the server and client simultaneously, from the root, run the below command
+To run the server and client simultaneously, from the root directory, run the following command

 **npm run dev**